jsxgraph/jsxgraph/src/server/README.md

 Scripts available:

--   jxggroebner.py
+- `jxggroebner.py`

 ## General configuration

-By default server scripts are stored in the server subdirectory of the JavaScript files.
-If you want the scripts in another place you'll have to adjust JXG.serverBase either directly in JSX source (loadjsxgraph[InOneFile].js) or by setting it in a javascript in your page after loading jsxgraph.
+By default server scripts are stored in the subdirectory `server` of the JavaScript files.
+If you want the scripts in another place you'll have to adjust `JXG.serverBase` either directly in JSX source (loadjsxgraph[InOneFile].js) or by setting it with javascript in your page after loading JSXGraph.

 ## jxggroebner.py